(1) How do I create an AUTOINCREMENT field.

 (3) SQLite lets me insert a string into a database column of type integer!

 This is a feature, not a bug.
 SQLite uses dynamic typing.
 It does not enforce data type constraints.
-Any data can be inserted into any column.
+Data of any type can (usually) be inserted into any column.
 You can put arbitrary length strings into integer columns, floating point numbers in boolean columns, or dates in character columns.
 The datatype you assign to a column in the CREATE TABLE command does not restrict what data can be put into that column.
 Every column is able to hold an arbitrary length string.
 (There is one exception: Columns of type INTEGER PRIMARY KEY may only hold a 64-bit signed integer.
 An error will result if you try to put anything other than an integer into an INTEGER PRIMARY KEY column.)